Filtering by: Openings

 See directions to Nolan Park here, and ferry info here.

 Please join us for a special food-based activation by Tsohil Bhatia for Red Flower Collective, a communal eating and research collective of which they are a co-founder.
-The event is hosted by the New Art Dealers Alliance as part of the programming for NADA House, where CUE presents a new sculptural work by Bhatia, Untitled (Rano).
+The event is hosted by the New Art Dealers Alliance as part of the programming for NADA House, where CUE presents a new sculptural work by Bhatia, Untitled (Rano) in conjunction with their solo exhibition This Fire That Warms You.

 The menu for the event will consist of aloo kachori, dahi bhalla papdi chaat, and masala peanut chaat.
 Come try it all!
 Food will be available until it runs out.